-We want the output impedance of our microphones to be low in order for the mic signal to travel properly as intended.
+We want our microphones' output impedance to be low for the mic signal to travel properly as intended.
 Generally speaking, any output impedance below 600 ohms is considered “low.”

 All professional microphones are deemed “low impedance.”
 A good percentage of them are even less than 300 ohms!

-This essentially allows them to “push” their audio signal through long runs of cable without that signal being degraded.
+This essentially allows them to “push” their audio signal through long cable runs without that signal being degraded.
 After all, a microphone is pretty well useless without its signal path and recording and/or playback device.

 In theory, the lower the output impedance, the cleaner the signal.
 But it all depends on where the signal is going.